BillWaller/C-Menu/README.md

 accounting, scheduling and management system.
 It was particularly useful as a front-end for our SQL database applications.

-Do you need to design a quick and easy Cash Receipts, General Journal, or wedding invitation list?
+Need quick and easy Cash Receipts, General Journal, or wedding invitation list?
 FORM has you covered.
-This particular program took about 10 minutes from design to test.
-It doesn't post transactions, yet.
-That's why we have people like you.
-FORM makes a great front-end for SQL database queries.
+The application shown above took about 10 minutes from design to test.
+It doesn't post transactions, or keep running balances yet, but that's why we have people like you.

+FORM also makes a great front-end for SQL database queries.

 ### A Sample Menu Description File

 ```
-:SAMPLE MENU
+H:SAMPLE MENU

-:
 :Gnumeric
 !exec gnumeric